davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Mary        Patterson
    ```

-4. List all the products' productNames purchased by Mini Wheels Co.
+4. List all the products' names purchased by a company called "Mini Wheels Co."
 Order the list by product line.

    ```
    productName